IEC 60904-9:2020 Standard for Solar Simulators

 Summary of Solar Simulator Comparison from 400 nm – 1100 nm

-As we’ve outlined in this article, not all Class A/A+ spectral match solar simulators are created equal.
+As outlined in this article, not all Class A/A+ spectral match solar simulators are created equal.
 The two new metrics differentiate reasonable solar simulators from excellent ones, and can be summarized in the following chart comparing Class AAA solar simulators in the 400 nm – 1100 nm range.

 As the solar simulator field develops in the coming years, it will be possible to evaluate simulators against the Class A+ requirements in the broader 300 nm – 1200 nm range.